DestCom-Technical-Test/formz/README.md

 ## Demo

-A demo is available on : https://www.formz-react.netlify.app
+A demo will be available soon.

 A quota of sending text messages could be reached, blocking the proper working of this DEMO.